-Q: What do I do if I choose not to do business anymore as a pawnshop or secondhand merchant in the state of Utah?
+Q: What do I do if I choose not to do business anymore as a pawnshop, secondhand merchandise dealer, or catalytic converter purchaser in the state of Utah?

-- A: Please notify the division that you are no longer operating as a pawnshop or secondhand merchant so we may update our records and notify the Central Database. - Q: Do I have to register if I'm an out-of-state business that will be temporarily doing a purchasing event in Utah? - A: Yes.
-Any pawn transactions or purchases of secondhand goods in the state of Utah are subject to the PSTMTIA and the requirements therein. - Q: If I have multiple locations, do I need to register more than one time? - A: Yes.
+A: Please notify the division that you are no longer operating as a pawnshop, secondhand merchandise dealer, or catalytic converter purchaser so we may update our records and notify the Central Database.

+Q: Do I have to register if I'm an out-of-state business that will be temporarily doing a purchasing event in Utah?

+A: Yes.
+Any pawn transactions or purchases of secondhand goods in the state of Utah are subject to the PSMCCTIA and the requirements therein.

+Q: If I have multiple locations, do I need to register more than one time?

+- A: Yes.
 Every location must be registered separately with the Division, pay the registration fee, and have their own login ID and credentials with the Central Database. - Q: I only occasionally buy a few guns or other items such as gold jewelry in any given month.
 Do I still have to register with the Division and upload if I don't do a lot of purchases or pawn transactions? - A: Yes.
 Every business that conducts pawn transactions or buys secondhand goods must register with the Division and upload to the Central Database.
-There is no minimum number of transactions that would exempt a pawnshop or secondhand merchant from registration and compliance with the PSMTIA.
+There is no minimum number of transactions that would exempt a pawnshop, secondhand merchandise dealer, or catalytic converter purchaser from registration and compliance with the PSMCCTIA.